 On August 26, 2010, the System's Board of Directors approved the acquisition of the ownership interest in CB Medical North, LLC, which owns the land and building housing the Lee Memorial Regional Cancer Center at the Sanctuary and CB Medical South, LLC, which owns the land and building housing the Outpatient Center at the Sanctuary.
 The System acquired full ownership effective October 1, 2010.
 As part of the transaction, the System assumed the mortgages on the properties which totaled approximately \$62.0 million plus approximately \$2.3 million in cash.
 The System was required to update the previous capital asset and long-term debt recordings to reflect the purchase transaction.
 The CB Medical South, LLC and CB Medical North, LLC values for capital assets and long-term debt reported as of September 30, 2010 reflected the lease guidance addressing sale-leaseback transactions.
 The CB Medical South, LLC and CB Medical North, LLC values for capital assets and long-term debt reported as of September 30, 2014 reflect the full ownership interest resulting from the October 1, 2010 acquisition transaction.
-At September 30, 2019 and 2018, the value included in capital assets, net of accumulated depreciation, amounted to approximately \$22.6 million and \$23.2 million, respectively, for the Sanctuary Regional Cancer Center, and the related long-term debt amounted to approximately \$22.6 million and \$23.4 million, respectively.
-At September 30, 2019 and 2018, the value included in capital assets, net of accumulated depreciation, amounted to approximately \$25.7 million and \$26.5 million, respectively, for the Sanctuary Outpatient Center, and the related long-term debt amounted to approximately \$30.4 million and \$31.3 million, respectively.
+At September 30, 2020 and 2019, the value included in capital assets, net of accumulated depreciation, amounted to approximately \$22.6 million and \$22.7 million, respectively, for the Sanctuary Regional Cancer Center, and the total outstanding debt amounted to approximately \$22.6 million and \$23.4 million, respectively.
+At September 30, 2020 and 2019, the value included in capital assets, net of accumulated depreciation, amounted to approximately \$25.6 million and \$25.7 million, respectively, for the Sanctuary Outpatient Center, and the total outstanding debt amounted to approximately \$30.4 million and \$31.3 million, respectively.

-In April 2018, the System entered into a Purchase Money Mortgage with Lee Healthcare Resources, a Florida Not For Profit Corporation, in the amount of \$10.3 million plus approximately \$1.9 million in cash for the Med Plaza One Building.
+In April 2018, the System entered into a Purchase Money Mortgage with Lee Healthcare Resources, a Florida not-for-profit corporation, in the amount of \$10.3 million plus approximately \$1.9 million in cash for the Med Plaza One Building.
 Principal payments of \$2.1 million plus interest will be paid annually through April 2023.
-Interest on the principal sum of this note as of September 2019 was 2.55% per annum and is subject to annual adjustment based on the Applicable Federal Rate.
+Interest on the principal sum of this note as of September 2020 was 0.99% per annum and is subject to annual adjustment based on the Applicable Federal Rate.
 The Med Plaza One Building is comprised of medical and administrative offices.
 If principal or interest payments are not made within 30 days of the due date, the System will be considered in default.
 In the event of default, interest on principal outstanding shall be computed at the rate of 10% per annum, but not in excess of the maximum rate permitted by Florida law.
 The holder may, at its option and without notice, require full payment of principal and accrued interest outstanding.

 In November 2018, the System entered into a 20-year lease agreement with Plantation Medical Center SNU, LLC, a Florida Limited Liability Company.
 The System utilizes the 57,650 square foot facility as the Skilled Nursing Unit at GCMC.
-The System has accounted for the debt obligation in its consolidated basic financial statements with a total value of \$22.0 million and the remaining balance of \$21.1 million as of September 30, 2019.
+The System has accounted for the debt obligation in its consolidated basic financial statements with a total value of \$22.0 million and the remaining balance of \$20.0 million as of September 30, 2020.
 There is a 2.5% annual increase to the rent obligation each November until the 11th year of the agreement, at which point the rent is adjusted to the Market Lease Rate as determined by an appraiser.
 The rate will continue to increase annually by 2.5% for the remainder of the lease.
 The System has the option to purchase the premises at year ten and every five years thereafter.